 It is worth noting again that in general, it is difficult to recognize a cheater just from gameplay, whether a human is watching, or a machine.
 For some kinds of cheats, it borders on impossible.

 There is a more reliable solution.
 It is called anticheat, and it’s similar to an antivirus.
 The idea is that a program is running on a player’s computer and it watches for suspicious software interfacing with the game.

-Why doesn’t Valve have an anticheat?
+So why does Valve have such a bad anticheat?
 This is one of those great questions that remain unanswered for now.
 Some people speculate that Valve doesn’t want to introduce an intrusive program which could potentially spy on its user.
-But this ship has sailed, Valve already has such an application and it’s required to run a game.
-The name is Steam, and among other things it manages Valve software on a computer, including updates.
+We don’t know what it means.
+The software is already there running 24/7, basically.
+Talking about “more intrusive” sounds like splitting hairs.

 Even simpler measures

 Let us forget the rocket science for a minute.
 No machine learning, no anticheats.
 Just simple economics.
 Currently, if a cheater gets banned, it costs him $0 to start again.
 The game is free to play, just a new Steam account and he’s good to go.